Opera and Arts Sanctuary

 Also during phase two, composer Daniel Bernard Roumain (DBR) and spoken word artist and dancer/choreographer Marc Bamuthi Joseph were brought on to write the score and libretto, respectively, of a new 60-minute opera inspired by the Phase 1 student writings.
 The work is scheduled to be produced as part of Opera Philadelphia’s Opera in the City initiative.

 The Hip H’opera Program exposes students to a variety of artistic disciplines and creates unique opportunities for interactive learning.

 It aspires to be a model for schools across the country by bridging artistic genres, using the power of musical storytelling to empower students, and augmenting the standard curriculum.

-Continue to visit this page for future updates on Hip H’opera and an announcement of the 2015 opera.
+Continue to visit this page for future updates on Hip H’opera.
 For more information about Hip H'opera, call 215.893.5927.